epam/miew/tools/templates/getting-started-for-dummies.md

 database gathers results from [crystallography][] experiments of molecular complexes and assigns them unique identifiers of four letters and digits.
-For instance, one of the smallest protein, [crambin][], is identified as [1CRN][] and comprises 327 atoms, while the colossal ribosome carries the identifier [4V88][] and has over 400,000 atoms.
+For instance, one of the smallest protein, [crambin][], is identified as [1CRN][] and consists of 327 atoms, while a huge ribosome is stored as [4V88][] and has over 400,000 atoms.
 Importantly, the same molecules can appear in the database multiple times, each with different coordinates from various experiments conducted by different individuals.
 For example, the crambin protein